alejandronanez/data-funsies/README.md

 ## Known issues
 - We don't get the dataset from an API, so it could mean that we have stale data.
 - The dataset is not a 1:1 match with the original `.csv` dataset.
-- Some of the labels on the chart overlap.
+- Some labels on the chart overlap.
 I tried to solve this by creating a table, I think it works fine, but it's not particularly great.
 I can see different solutions for this problem:
 1. Trim the names if they exceed certain length.
 2. Customize the component that takes care of rendering those labels.
 3. Update the styles for the whole chart.